 Has been involved in dragon boating in Hong Kong since 1988 and is the President of Hong Kong China Dragon Boat Association.
 He was previously part of the Hong Kong National team and also also been part of their management group at World Championships.
 The Organizing Committee of the successful 12th Club Crew World championship in 2012 was Chaired by him.
 Among his other responsibilities, he is the Chairman of the Hong Kong water Sport council.

 Mathew Smith is a career dragon boater.
 As the former president of Dragon Boat Canada from 2006 to 2017, he helped build the organization from scratch to one of the IDBF’s most prolific members.
 He has also coached the Canadian national premier women’s team since 2011, and premier mixed since 2017.
 On the club level, Matthew runs the 22Dragons dragon boat club, one of Canada’s largest and most successful clubs.
 He is also involved in the event production side of dragon boating, helping produce 55 community, charity and sport races annually in Canada and the United States.

 3rd Vice President

 Having started dragon boating back in 1991, Julie was one of the first female helms in the UK and has since gone on to helm and paddle for both the British and Irish Dragon Boat Teams.
-Back in 2010, she founded the Irish Dragon Boat Association and has seen the sport grow through her roles as Chairman, Event Organizer and a dragon boat Coach.
-Julie is also a Grade 3 IDBF Race Official and has officiated at a number of European and World Championships, and was lucky enough to officiate at the 1st World Dragon Boat Championship in Yue Tang, China back in 1995
+Following her experience on the British Dragon Boat Racing Association’s Board, Julie founded the Irish Dragon Boat Association in 2010 and has seen the sport grow in Ireland through her roles as Chairman, Event Organiser and a dragon boat Coach.

 4th Vice President